Friday, October 31, 2025

 Amount: 3 grams

-The dry leaves have a sweet green and nutty aroma.
+The dry leaves have a nutty and sharp green aroma.

 This tea was purchased by me.